-GOAL: MANAGE THE RATE OF GROWTH BY ANNEXATION TO BE CONSISTENT WITH THE PROVISION OF ADEQUATE SERVICES AND INFRASTRUCTURE

-GROWTH AND ANNEXATION AREA PLAN
+GOAL: MANAGE THE RATE OF GROWTH BY ANNEXATION TO BE CONSISTENT WITH THE PROVISION OF ADEQUATE SERVICES AND INFRASTRUCTURE GROWTH AND ANNEXATION AREA PLAN

 The Middletown Growth and Annexation Area (Growth Area) has been refined during this comprehensive planning process to reflect new Town goals in relation to annexation, growth, and future development.
-The growth area represents the Town's long range growth expectations for future development and annexation into the Town.
-The Middletown growth area has contracted considerably since the adoption of the 2010 Middletown Comprehensive Plan, reducing the growth area by nearly 116 acres by eliminating properties to the south and west of the town.
+The Growth Area represents the Town's long range growth expectations for future development and annexation into the Town.
+The Middletown Growth Area has reduced since the adoption of the 2010 Middletown Comprehensive Plan.
 See Map 9-2, Growth Boundary Map, following the end of the chapter.